Yang--Mills topology on four-dimensional triangulations

-To this purpose, we computed the dimensionless susceptibility $\chi_{lat} \equiv \langle Q^2 \rangle / N_4$ for each data set.
-Since topological configurations are only metastable, the smoothing procedure, apart from cleaning the topological signal, leads also to a partial loss of it: for this reason, it is usual to perform an extrapolation to zero smoothing, choosing a suitable range of cooling steps for which unphysical fluctuations have already been killed while the unwanted loss of signal proceeds linearly with the smoothing: an example is shown in the upper side of Fig.~\ref{fig:toposusc}.
+To this end, we compute the dimensionless susceptibility $\chi_{lat} \equiv \langle Q^2 \rangle / N_4$ for each dataset.
+Since topological configurations are only metastable, the smoothing procedure, apart from cleaning the topological signal, leads also to a partial loss of it.
+For this reason, it is usual to perform an extrapolation to zero smoothing, choosing a suitable range of cooling steps for which unphysical fluctuations have already been killed, while the unwanted loss of signal proceeds linearly with the smoothing.
+An example is shown on the upper side of Fig.~\ref{fig:toposusc}.

-The so-extrapolated quantity is shown in the lower part of the same Figure, where we report in particular $\bar a\ \chi_{lat}^{-1/4}$ as a function of $\beta$ for different values of the temporal extension $T$, where $\bar a$ is the 2-loop $\beta$-function in Eq.~\eqref{eq:2loopbeta}.
-This combination should approach a constant value in the small coupling regime where Eq.~\eqref{eq:2loopbeta} becomes a good approximation: our results show that, luckily enough, we have at least a small window where this is true.
-Moreover, the absence of $T$-dependence, within errors, shows that also finite size effects should be reasonably under control.
+The so-extrapolated quantity is shown in the lower part of the same figure, where we report in particular $\bar a\ \chi_{lat}^{-1/4}$ as a function of $\beta$ for different values of the temporal extension $T$, where $\bar a$ is the 2-loop $\beta$ function in Eq.~\eqref{eq:2loopbeta}.
+This combination should approach a constant value in the small coupling regime where Eq.~\eqref{eq:2loopbeta} becomes a good approximation.
+Our results show that, luckily enough, we have at least a small window where this is true.
+Moreover, the absence of $T$ dependence, within errors, shows that also finite size effects should be reasonably under control.

 Assuming the standard pure gauge value from the Witten--Veneziano mechanism~\cite{Witten:1979vv,Veneziano:1979ec}, $\chi^{1/4} \sim 180$~MeV, the measured value of $\chi_{lat}$ gives us an estimate of $a \simeq (\chi_{lat}/(\chi V_{\sigma}))^{1/4}$.
 We get $a \sim 0.2$~fm, or in terms of the dual lattice spacing $a' = a / \sqrt{10} \sim 0.06$~fm, at the border of the explored region, $\beta = 94$.
-It is interesting to notice that this is in the same ballpark of lattice spacings where scaling sets in for standard lattices; moreover, that tells us a posteriori that the space-time extensions are at least $O(1~{\rm fm})$ for all explored values of $\beta$, which is consistent, at least for pure gauge theories, with the absence of significant finite size effects.
+It is interesting to notice that this is in the same ballpark of lattice spacings where scaling sets in for standard lattices.
+Moreover, that tells us \emph{a posteriori} that the spacetime extensions are at least $O(1~{\rm fm})$ for all explored values of $\beta$, which is consistent, at least for pure gauge theories, with the absence of significant finite size effects.